AI & Technology

 How long does it take to see results from AI?

-Do I need to hire an AI specialist to build my AI strategy?
+Do I need to hire an AI specialist?

 Will AI replace my team?